 The Liberal government’s 10-year, $40-billion affordable housing plan, a key plank of their 2015 election campaign, was unveiled earlier this week and pledged to reduce chronic homelessness by 50 per cent while building 100,000 new units across Canada.

-Bill Bradica, the chief executive officer of the Thunder Bay District Social Services Administration Board, said the strategy is the strongest federal commitment to affordable housing since Ottawa backed away in the 1990s.
+Bill Bradica, the chief administrative officer of the Thunder Bay District Social Services Administration Board, said the strategy is the strongest federal commitment to affordable housing since Ottawa backed away in the 1990s.

 “It’s been basically 23 years we’ve been waiting for something like this,” Bradica said.